-gained professional experience aligned with their major course of study while enrolled in their MBA.
-Thus, Curricular Practical Training (CPT) is a program requirement and students must take at least one term of CPT prior to entering MGT699.
+Curricular Practical Training (CPT) is a program requirement and students must take at least one term of CPT prior to entering their Systematic Project courses.
 Students are permitted to take more than one term of CPT if they choose so long as they remain eligible.
-Once students have been authorized for CPT, they will be enrolled in MGT999 Graduate Professional Symposium.
+Once students have been authorized for CPT, they will be enrolled in MGT998 DBA Professional Symposium.